← Insights & Guides · Updated · 8 min read

 For most teams reading this guide, the answers route to adaptive AI interviews.
 The cheapest way to validate the fit is to run three free User Intuition interviews against your live research question before opening any enterprise evaluation.

-For cost comparison, User Intuition’s adaptive AI interview model starts at $200 for a 10-interview audio study on Pro.
+For cost comparison, User Intuition’s adaptive AI interview model starts at $150 for a 5-interview audio study on Pro.
 The full breakdown of what that price includes, and what moves to video or Enterprise, lives in the Outset pricing reference.

 Outset pricing figures in this methodology guide come from buyer-reported references because Outset does not publish self-serve pricing.
 The sourcing methodology is documented in the Outset pricing reference.